 Create fresh, highly informative content, and you’ll naturally acquire authoritative backlinks.
 Guest posts are one good example of how this can work.
 It’s an organic process that takes some time and strategy, but it builds a solid foundation for your brand and is well worth the effort.

 After the shift to quality content and backlinking, some marketers declared keywords dead.
 But in truth, it’s more important now than ever to practice good keyword usage – using words appropriate to your niche and audience.

 If you’re just kicking off your first keyword-centric SEO strategy, start with the gold standard.
-Google AdWords continues to be one of the best ways to help you find the most optimized keywords, and to bring in the most quality leads.
+Google Ads continues to be one of the best ways to help you find the most optimized keywords, and to bring in the most quality leads.
 Combine it with a data capture solution, and you’ll not only have powerful data on your prospects at your disposal – you’ll even know what brings them to your website.